Skip to Content

 High-Risk Classical Childhood Hodgkin Lymphoma

-Treatment of high-risk classical childhood Hodgkin lymphoma is higher dose combination chemotherapy.
-Radiation therapy may also be given to the areas with cancer.
+Treatment of high-risk classical childhood Hodgkin lymphoma may include the following:

 Nodular Lymphocyte-Predominant Childhood Hodgkin Lymphoma

 Treatment of nodular lymphocyte-predominant childhood Hodgkin lymphoma may include the following: